Managing mobile phones in school

 DfE guidance says schools should be phone-free

-The DfE's guidance on mobile phones in schools expects you to be mobile phone-free "by default".
+The Department for Education (DfE)'s statutory guidance on mobile phones in schools says schools should be mobile phone-free 'by default' from 1 September 2026.

-Phone-free means phones are prohibited from the beginning to the end of the school day.
-This includes during lessons, the time between lessons, break and lunchtime.
-It means pupils shouldn't use phones as calculators, or for research during lessons.
+Phone-free means mobile phones (and similar devices) are prohibited throughout the school day, including during lessons, the time between lessons, break and lunchtime.

 Ofsted will look at your mobile phone policy